LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Proactive_messaging_user_guide.md

 * After logging into the Proactive Messaging tool, users will be routed to the landing page by default.
 * Users will see a list of the most recent proactive campaigns.
 This includes campaigns created by all users who have access to the tool.
 Within the list, users can see the campaign details such as campaign title, messaging channel i.e. SMS or WhatsApp, the number of recipients the message was sent out to, the launch date and the status of whether it was successfully delivered or failed.
 * The landing page also shows high level metrics including:

-a) Success rate - Percentage of total sent messages that are successfully delivered to the selected messaging gateway.
+ * Success rate - Percentage of total sent messages that are successfully delivered to the selected messaging gateway.
 In the    future, this will represent those delivered to the consumer.

-b) Response rate - Percentage of the number of messages that get response over the total number of messages successfully delivered to the messaging gateway.
+ * Response rate - Percentage of the number of messages that get response over the total number of messages successfully          delivered to the messaging gateway.

-c) Opt-outs - The number of consumers who opted out from receiving messages over the total number of consumers who received the Proactive outbound messages.
+ * Opt-outs - The number of consumers who opted out from receiving messages over the total number of consumers who received      the Proactive outbound messages.

 ### Analytics page